Mt. Lebanon Percussion Program

-Thirty six years ago, Mt.
+Thirty eight years ago, Mt.
 Lebanon Percussion began with Richard Minnotte and 15 high school students, performing one song at the Concert Band’s spring program.
 Since then, the program has grown to include 175 students in grades 4-12 and features over 15 performances per season.

 Mt.
 Lebanon Percussion is directed by Mr. Jeremy DeLuca.